MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/change-user-storage.md

 ## Automated troubleshooting for issues when changing OneDrive storage

-If you're an administrator, and you're having trouble changing a users OneDrive Storage, select Run Tests below, which will populate a diagnostic in the Microsoft 365 Admin Center.
-These tests will check your configuration and quickly recommend next steps to resolve the issue.
+If you are an administrator, and you're having trouble changing a user's OneDrive storage, select **Run Tests** below, which will populate a diagnostic in the Microsoft 365 admin center.
+These tests will check your configuration and quickly recommend the next steps to resolve the issue.

  > [!NOTE]
  > This feature is only available for Microsoft 365 admins and is not available for Microsoft 365 Government, Microsoft 365 operated by 21Vianet, or Microsoft 365 Germany.